robertkist/qtmodernredux/README.md

 * Improved themeing of additional widgets, such as QTableView, QListView, etc.
 * Works with tools such as PyInstaller and CxFreeze.
 * Provides a work-around for using QMediaPlayer on Windows in styled windows.
+* Use native titlebar's provided by MacOS/Windows/Unix Window Manager or use QtModernRedux's own titlebar.
 * Supports definition of custom styles.

 Compatibility